ViolaFerretti/Thermoelectric_Materials/README.md

 # Performance Simulation of Thermoelectric Materials
 Thermoelectric materials are able to convert a temperature gradient into electrical energy, or vice-versa.
-The performance of such materials is indicated by the figure of merit called $ZT$: the higher $ZT$, the better the performance.
 Since the majority of primary energy is wasted as heat, the development of thermoelectric devices is essential to utilize this waste heat and convert it into useful electric power.

+This software contains allows to calculate the following quantities characterizing 2D thermoelectric materials:
+- Seebeck coefficient $S$
+- electric conductivity $\sigma$
+- thermal electronic conductivity $\kappa_e$

+From these quantities, the software is able to calculate the figure of merit $ZT$, which characterizes thermoelectric materials: the higher the $ZT$ value, the better the performance of the material.

-To continue this research and to direct it towards the realization of novel thermoelectric materials, simulations that, based on the characteristics of the material, are able to compute the thermoelectric quantities of such materials are of crucial importance.
-In particular, the proposed simulation is focused on 2D materials and, taking their band structure as a starting point, is able to calculate the Seebeck coefficient $S$, the electric conductivity $\sigma$, the thermal electronic conductivity $\kappa_e$ and the fgure of merit $ZT$, depending on three main parameters: the energy gap, the chemical potential and on the thermal lattice conductivity.
+The software takes the band structure of the material as a starting point, is able to calculate the Seebeck coefficient $S$, the electric conductivity $\sigma$, the thermal electronic conductivity $\kappa_e$ and the fgure of merit $ZT$, depending on three main parameters: the energy gap, the chemical potential and on the thermal lattice conductivity.

 The simulation can be done based on three different models describing the band structure:
 - single-parabolic-band model